amzn/amazon-hub-support/in-store/us/index.md

 ---

 #### What is the Amazon Counter Service?
 The Amazon Hub Counter Service allows your location to offer customers a new way to receive their orders.
 Here you’ll learn how to use the App, how to get support and how to provide a best-in-class service to your customers.
+This platform in also valid for web app users.

 <div style="text-align: center;">
 <span>